- FHIR meaning

 Global consensus

-FHIR has emerged as a global standard for healthcare interoperability, with broad consensus from industry experts, standard organizations, and regulatory bodies.
+FHIR protocol has emerged as a global standard for healthcare interoperability, with broad consensus from industry experts, standard organizations, and regulatory bodies.
 Its development is guided by a collaborative and transparent process incorporating input from diverse stakeholders.
 This robust standardization and broad consensus ensure its stability and longevity.

-As FHIR adoption expands, we can expect a more connected, data-driven, and patient-centric healthcare landscape, as well as an increased focus on FHIR-based regulations, driving the industry towards more standardized and compliant practices.
+As FHIR data standard adoption expands, we can expect a more connected, data-driven, and patient-centric healthcare landscape, as well as an increased focus on FHIR-based regulations, driving the industry towards more standardized and compliant practices.

 This is why, for any healthcare organization, it’s important to stay abreast of FHIR developments and actively embrace the FHIR standard in their systems and workflows.